How to get involved

 “I feel it is most worthwhile to support the Trust, to support the people involved, however they are involved.”
 Gloucestershire Health and Care volunteer.

-If you are interested in a role, the first step is to fill in an application form.
-You will then be invited to an interview so that we can find out more about you and you can find out more about the role, and what it’s like to volunteer with us.
+If you are interested in volunteering with us, the first step is to fill in an application form.
+You will then be invited to an interview, so we can find out more about you, and you can find out more about the role/s available, and what it’s like to volunteer with us.

 Frequently asked questions